ModeratorPieter BevelanderProfessor of International Migration and Ethnic RelationsMalmö University

 - Ruth Neville, Ph.D.
 Student, Geographic Data Science Lab, University of Liverpool

-National experiences: managing and modernizing migration data use (Part 2)
+VI.
+National experiences: managing and modernizing migration data use (Part 3)

 This session, made up of the panellists selected by the IFMS Scientific Committee, will focus on national experiences improving migration statistics through innovative data collection and integration methods.
 Panellists will discuss subjects such as Vietnam’s efforts to measure recruitment costs for migrant workers, Egypt’s approach to enhancing migration data using administrative records, and Hungary’s initiative to refine migration statistics by integrating health insurance data.
 Together, these presentations highlight the importance of accurate, timely, and comprehensive data to inform migration policies across national contexts.